GabeScott/standard-works-vault/General Conference/2002 October - Each a Better Person.md

 # Each a Better Person

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2002 General Conference*

+>*There is room for improvement in every life. … Regardless of our circumstances, we can improve ourselves and while so doing have an effect on the lives of those about us.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2002/10/each-a-better-person?lang=eng)